-- Sector 8: Non-life providers of investment fund products, which deals with exchange-traded products where the firm acts as agent for private customers, (e.g. where a fund provider that is not an exchange member buys securities for its private customers). - Sector 9: Discretionary and advisory investment management, which covers how investment managers may interact with wholesale markets. - > Sector 10: Execution-only stockbrokers, which will be more relevant for firms dealing in wholesale market products as agent or principal for retail customers. - > Sector 14: Corporate Finance, which deals with the issuance of traded products or instruments, which are traded in a 'secondary' wholesale market, allowing investors in the primary market to realise their investment. - ➤ Sector 19: Name Passing Brokers, which is directed at those firms who deal with wholesale market brokers in the inter-professional markets. - Sector 20: Unregulated Funds, which is intended for firms who provide services, including the execution and clearing of transaction in wholesale market products, to unregulated funds.
+- Sector 8: Non-life providers of investment fund products, which deals with exchange-traded products where the firm acts as agent for private customers, (e.g. where a fund provider that is not an exchange member buys securities for its private customers). - > Sector 9: Discretionary and advisory investment management, which covers how investment managers may interact with wholesale markets. - > Sector 10: Execution-only stockbrokers, which will be more relevant for firms dealing in wholesale market products as agent or principal for retail customers. - > Sector 14: Corporate finance, which deals with the issuance of traded products or instruments, which are traded in a 'secondary' wholesale market, allowing investors in the primary market to realise their investment. - ➤ Sector 19: Name Passing Brokers, which is directed at those firms who deal with wholesale market brokers in the inter-professional markets. - Sector 20: Servicing higher risk funds, which is intended for firms who are involved in multipartite relationships in respect of, and/or provide services, including the execution and clearing of transaction in wholesale market products to, unregulated funds.

-- 18.1 The wholesale markets comprise exchanges and dealing arrangements that facilitate the trading (buying and selling) of wholesale investment products, and hedging instruments ("traded products"), including, but not limited to: - ➤ Securities: equities, fixed income, warrants and investment funds (Exchange Traded Funds ETFs); - ➤ Money market instruments: FX, interest rate products, term deposits; - Financial derivatives: options, futures, swaps and warrants; - ➤ Commodities: physical commodities and commodity derivatives, including exotic derivatives (e.g., weather derivatives); and - Structured products (e.g., equity linked notes). - 18.2 Traded products confer 'rights' or 'obligations'; either between an investor and the issuer, or between parties engaged in the trading of the instruments.
+- 18.1 The wholesale markets comprise exchanges and dealing arrangements that facilitate the trading (buying and selling) of wholesale investment products, and hedging instruments ("traded products"), including, but not limited to: - > Securities: equities, fixed income, warrants and investment funds (Exchange Traded Funds ETFs); - Money market instruments: FX, interest rate products, term deposits; - Financial derivatives: options, futures, swaps and warrants; - ➤ Commodities: physical commodities and commodity derivatives, including exotic derivatives (e.g., weather derivatives); - Structured products (e.g., equity linked notes); and - Syndicated loans traded on the secondary market - 18.2 Traded products confer 'rights' or 'obligations'; either between an investor and the issuer, or between parties engaged in the trading of the instruments.
 Traded product instruments can be bought, sold, borrowed or lent; as such, they facilitate the transfer of property or assets and usually represent an intrinsic value, which may be attractive to money launderers.
 Traded products can be bought or sold either on an exchange ("exchange traded products"), or between parties 'over-the-counter' (OTC). - 18.3 Some traded products or instruments, such as equities, are issued in a 'primary' market, and are traded in a 'secondary' market, allowing investors in the primary market to realise their investment.
 Other traded products are created to enable investors to manage assets and liabilities, exchange risks and exposure to particular assets, commodities or securities.